vdaas/vald/docs/user-guides/configuration.md

 #### Resource requests and limits, Pod priorities

-Because the agent places indices on memory, termination of agent pods causes loss of indices.
+Because the Vald Agent pod places indexes on memory, termination of agent pods causes loss of indexes.
-It is important to set resource requests and limits appropriately not to terminate agent pods.
+It is important to set the resource requests and limits appropriately to avoid terminating the Vald Agent pods.

 Requesting 40% of cluster memory for agent pods is highly recommended.
-And also, it is highly recommended not to set resource limits to agent pods.
+Also, it is highly recommended not to set the resource limits for the Vald Agent pods.

 Pod priorities are also useful for saving agent pods from eviction.
 By default, very high priority is set to agent pods in the Chart.